Lick's Homeburgers

-Lick's Homeburgers & Ice Cream was a Canadian restaurant chain, owned by Lick's Concepts, Inc., a private company.
-The first Lick's opened in 1980, operated by Denise Meehan, who then turned the concept into a franchise in 1984.
-At its height in 2012, the chain had 30 locations, all in Ontario.
-Only one restaurant, in Parry Sound, continues to use the name Lick's.
-The company continues to sell frozen food.
+Lick's Homeburgers & Ice Cream is a Canadian restaurant brand owned by Lick's Concepts, Inc., a private company.
+The first Lick's opened in 1980, operated by Denise Meehan, who turned the concept into a franchise in 1984.
+At its height, the chain had approximately 30 locations across Ontario.
+After its last restaurant closed in May 2026, Lick's returned in September 2026 with a location at the Shawanaga First Nation Gas & Variety on Highway 69.
+The company also sells frozen food.

-Lick's was formerly known for its hamburgers, nicknamed "homeburgers", which were considered higher quality than those of other fast food chains.
-The chain also had what was described as a "zany in-store experience", with employees singing pop songs, sometimes with modified lyrics, while they cooked burgers and fries.
-Both concepts were abandoned in the 2000s, as the company switched to a more generic brand identity as well as the use of frozen instead of fresh hamburger patties.
+Lick's became known for its hamburgers, nicknamed "homeburgers", and for a distinctive in-store experience in which employees sang parodies of popular songs while preparing food.
+The company later adopted a more conventional brand identity and switched from fresh to frozen hamburger patties.

 History

 Denise Meehan, a native of Sturgeon Falls, Ontario, grew up in a tourist resort operated by her parents.
-Meehan, the president and sole shareholder, founded the chain in 1980 with a $5,000 loan.
-Meehan opened her first Lick's location store on Queen Street East in Toronto in 1980.
-The second store opened at 2383 Kingston Rd in Scarborough several years later.
-(Both these locations are now defunct.)
-From 1984 through 2009, the business expanded to several cities in the province of Ontario as the Lick's name and menu became available for franchise.
-At its zenith in 2012, there were over 30 Lick's locations throughout southern Ontario.
-In addition, major Ontario supermarket chains also carried frozen Lick's hamburger patties.
+Meehan, the company's president and sole shareholder, founded Lick's in 1980 with a $5,000 loan.
+She opened the first location on Queen Streetló East in Toronto that year.
+The second location opened several years later at 2383 Kingstonaphanerie magnificenceUps Road in Scarborough.
+Both locations later closed.
+From 1984 through 2009, the business expanded to several Ontario communities as the Lick's name and menu became available for franchise.
+At its height, the chain had approximately 30 locations across southern Ontario.
+Major Ontario supermarket chains also carried frozen Lick's hamburger patties.

 In 2002, Meehan was named to the Sales Hall of Fame by the Canadian Professional Sales Association.
 Meehan was profiled by Hilary magazine in 2008.

-Lick's began to encounter difficulty in the aftermath of the 2008 financial crisis, partly because of the recession's effect on consumer habits shifting away from sit-down eateries to takeout.
-As well, the proliferation of gourmet burger chains such as The Burger's Priest and The Works eroded Lick's market share.
+Lick's began to encounter financial difficulty following the 2008 financial crisis, partly because the recession affected consumer habits and shifted demand away from sit-down restaurants towards takeout.
+The proliferation of gourmet hamburger chains such as The Burger's Priest and The Works also eroded Lick's market share.

-There was a wave of closings of Toronto-area Lick's franchises in 2012 and 2013, including the closing of the original location.
-By April 2017, the chain had two stores left: one in Toronto and one in Parry Sound.
+A wave of Toronto-area Lick's franchises closed in 2012 and 2013, including the original location.
+By April 2017, two restaurants remained: one in Toronto and another near Parry Sound.

-In July 2021, the last remaining restaurant in Toronto, at 900 Warden Avenue, ceased being a franchisee and was renamed Andy's Artisan Burgers (now also closed), leaving one remaining Lick's restaurant in Parry Sound, Ontario.
-The online frozen burger business continues.
+In July 2021, the last remaining Toronto restaurant, at 900 Warden Avenue, ceased being a franchise and was renamed Andy's Artisan Burgers, which later closed.
+The Parry Sound-area restaurant remained the only Lick's location until it closed in May 2026.
+The online frozen-food business continued.

+Lick's operated a temporary stall in the Food Building during the 2026 Canadian National Exhibition.
+In September 2026, the brand returned as a restaurant when a location opened at the Shawanaga First Nation Gas & Variety, at 1 Tuckers Road East on Highway 69.